-Careers on the ground - Inflight Operations Centre
+Careers on the ground - Operations Control Centre

 When passengers board an aircraft, they know its destination.
 But the route the plane will take to that destination is dependent on many variables so each journey must be planned with precision.

 Our flight planners carefully consider the changing weather conditions, multiple countries' airspaces and fuel considerations to guide each aircraft efficiently to its destination.
-The team in the Integrated Operations Centre are need to react quickly to change and think on their feet under time pressure.
+The team in the Operations Control Centre need to react quickly to change and think on their feet under time pressure.

 There can be a lot of change, and a lot of things to take into consideration.
 Ireland is at the edge of Europe.
 Five minutes after take-off, a plane is probably in UK airspace, which is very expensive.
 Our flight planners are constantly monitoring our planes are allowed to fly and where there are restrictions which could be imposed either by International Air Traffic Controls or by weather.
 And then, once they know the possibilities, they must chose the most efficient and economical route.